-The Institute of Ultrasound Diagnostics, One Year General Sonography Program (Local and Distance) is accredited by CAAHEP (Commission on Accreditation of Allied Health Education Programs), upon the recommendation of the Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+The IUD One Year Program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
+The program has been placed on Probationary Accreditation as of May 16th, 2025.